alchemyplatform/aa-sdk/site/packages/aa-signers/web3auth/getAddress.md

 ### `Promise<Address>`

-A Promise containing the address of the smart contract account's owner address.
+A Promise containing the address of the Signer.